 It will be important for any school or college whose children are attending another setting to do whatever they reasonably can to provide the receiving institution with any relevant welfare and child protection information.
 This will be especially important where children are vulnerable.
 For looked-after children, any change in school should be led and managed by the VSH with responsibility for the child.
 The receiving institution should be aware of the reason the child is vulnerable and any arrangements in place to support them.
-As a minimum the receiving institution should, as appropriate, have access to a vulnerable child's EHC plan, child in need plan, child protection plan or, for looked-after children, who the responsible VSH is).
+As a minimum the receiving institution should, as appropriate, have access to a vulnerable child's EHC plan, child in need plan, child protection plan or, for looked-after children, their personal education plan and know who the child's social worker (and, for looked-after children, who the responsible VSH is).
 This should ideally happen before a child arrives and, where that is not possible as soon as reasonably practicable.
 Any exchanges of information will ideally happen at DSL (or deputy) level, and likewise between special educational needs coordinators/named individual with oversight of SEN provision for children with EHC plans.
 However, it is acknowledged this may not always be possible.
 Where this is the case senior leaders should take responsibility.